Introduction to Sustainability at Newcastle University

 Net zero by 2030

-The focus of most of our activity, at the moment, is net-zero carbon dioxide emissions by 2030.
+Our work in the Sustainability Team is driven by a variety of goals and targets and chief among them is achieving net-zero carbon dioxide emissions by 2030.
 This target, among others, is in the University’s Climate Action Plan

 The Climate Action Plan was created to address the climate crisis and our impact on it.
 The plan summarises the work carried out before publication, in 2021, and the targets we set out in a 10-point plan.
 We have been working on the 10-point plan (see below image) and are coming to the end of Phase 1.